os-guy/yt-to-local/README.md

 #### On Linux
 - Open terminal and type `python3 [PROJECT-PATH].py`
 #### On Windows
 - Double click on `yt-to-local-windows.py`.
-It should run automaticly.
+It should run automatically.

 ## Project State